Prasukj7-arch/HandDistance/README.md

 - When the player hits the target, the score increases, and the target's position changes.
 - The game runs for a set duration (20 seconds), after which the score is displayed, and the player can restart the game.

+## Challenges Faced and Overcome

+1. **Changing Coordinates Despite Hand's Static Position**: Initially, the distance between the coordinates changed even though the hand remained stationary.
+To overcome this, the solution was to calculate the diagonal distance between the hand landmarks instead of relying on individual x or y values.

+2. **Distance Conversion to Centimeters**: Converting the distance from pixels to centimeters was challenging due to the variability in camera setups and hand sizes.
+A polynomial function was used to calibrate the conversion.
+However, the accuracy varied depending on the camera and hand size.
+To address this, the possibility of adding a multiplier or creating separate functions for different setups was considered.

+3. **Visual Delays for Target Color Change**: The target color changed too quickly for the player to notice.
+To resolve this, a counter was added to delay the color change for a few frames.
+Instead of using time-based delays, the system uses frame counters to control when the color change and target relocation occur, providing a more intuitive and engaging experience.

 ## Troubleshooting

 - **Camera Not Detected**: Ensure your webcam is connected and accessible.